Shake your family tree!

-We have a good collection of 'how-to' books, to help the beginner get started with genealogy research.
+We have a good collection of 'how-to' books to help the beginner get started with genealogy research.
 But, if your family hails from Butler County, you are really in luck.
 We have southern Butler County cemetery books; a Cranberry cemetery book and histories of local families - many written and compiled by a family member and donated to the library.
-We also have a collection of resources published by our local Historical Society.
+We also have a collection of resources published by the Cranberry Township Historical Society.

 Heritage Quest® Online

 Opens a New Window.
 This is a comprehensive treasury of American genealogical sources, rich in unique primary sources, local and family histories, convenient research guides, interactive census maps, and more.